 (PRWEB) October 01, 2014

-According to new studies, global e-waste production is skyrocketing which means that e-waste management firms like R.A.K.I Computers Recycling will continue to stay busy.
-With the coming of the Digital Age, the turnover of electronics has consistently increased.
+According to new studies, global e-waste production is skyrocketing which means that e-waste recycling companies like RAKI Electronics Recycling will continue to stay busy.
+With the advancement of the Digital Age, the turnover of electronics has consistently increased.
 Continuous innovation renders previous year’s technology obsolete, leading to the increasingly apparent issue of proper e-waste disposal.

 “It’s too easy to toss our phones, cabling, and laptops into a dumpster.
-All of this adds up and contributes to the global e-waste problem” says Darien Harris, Marketing and Business Developer at R.A.K.I Computers Recycling.
+All of this adds up and contributes to the global e-waste problem” says Darien Harris, Marketing and Business Developer at RAKI.

-“As a part of our growth R.A.K.I is promoting e-recycling for residential areas” says Harris, “Our goal is to make e-recycling easier for everyone.
-If recycling more available and convenient we imagine that more and more people will dispose of their electronics the right way”.
+“As a part of our growth RAKI is promoting e-waste recycling for residential areas,” says Harris.
+“Our goal is to make e-recycling easier for everyone.
+If proper e-waste disposal becomes more available and convenient, we imagine that more and more people will dispose of their electronics the right way”.

-R.A.K.I encourages community and recreation centers to reach out to e-recycling firms to host an e-recycling event for your local area.
+RAKI encourages community and recreation centers to reach out to e-recycling businesses to host an e-waste disposal event for your local area.
 The public can arrive with accepted electronic items to be dropped off for free recycling.
 Such events hope to turn recycling and environmental responsibility into a fun experience for the entire community.

 You can click here to view the September 2014 Sandler Research Institute findings projecting the market growth for e-waste management.